CodyMcCarty/UE-Cheat-Sheet/README.md

 ## Replication
 - Be shure to pass in parameters to RPCs and not use member vars in the body, else RPCs don't work.
+Addtionally, pass in small classes
 - Unless PlayerCharacter/Pawn/player related code, HasAuthority().  else: Pawn->IsLocallyControlled(), Controller->IsLocalController(), !IsDedicatedServer()
 - MulticastRPC doesn't replicate if client doesn't have open channel.
 - Replicated [x] is cheaper than RPC.
 Try and avoid RPC when possible.
+- Only the server can set owner of non-owned Actors // TODO try making the owner OnRep

 ### HTF do I
 * have a client update the color of a material on an Actor and all clients & server see the change?